Skip to main content

 (4) Contain the description of the insured motor vehicle, including year, make, model, and vehicle identification number.
 If there are five or more vehicles covered by the same policy, the word "Fleet" may be used instead of the vehicle description;

 (5) Contain the effective date and expiration date of the policy of insurance.
-New cards shall be issued at the issuance or renewal of every policy; stickers or decals shall not be used to change the coverage dates on any card;
+New cards will be issued at the issuance or renewal of every policy; stickers or decals will not be used to change the coverage dates on any card;

 (6) Contain the policyholder's name as it appears on the policy; and